What is Drew Rosenhaus' net worth, salary and commission rate?

 In a typical year, Drew Rosenhaus earns $30-40 million in commission personally.

-Salary and Commission Struture
+Salary and Commission Structure

 Drew Rosenhaus earns a percentage-based salary depending on how much money he is able to secure for his clients.
 The average agent will earn anywhere from 15-20% of all money earned by an athlete.
 Rosenhaus has claimed that he only takes 3% of his NFL client's paydays.
-In return for these fees an agent typically hopes to bring the client at least 5x more money through his negotiation experience and leverage.
+In return for these fees, an agent typically hopes to bring the client at least 5x more money through his negotiation experience and leverage.

 Early Life